 Additionally, the new standard introduces a language change and uses “distinct good or service” in place of “identifiable benefit”.
 The term “identifiable benefit” is described as a good or service that is sufficiently separable from the customer’s purchase of the entity’s goods or services such that the entity could have entered into an arrangement with a party that does not purchase the entity’s goods or services and receive the same benefit.
-In the standard’s basis for conclusions, it says that the Boards concluded that the principle in the new standard for assessing whether a good or service is “distinct” is similar to previous U.S. GAAP guidance for “identifiable benefit.”
+In the standard’s basis for conclusions, it says that the FASB concluded that the principle in the new standard for assessing whether a good or service is “distinct” is similar to previous U.S. GAAP guidance for “identifiable benefit.”

 One issue that may have significant diversity in practice, and is a potential change from 605, is the timing of the recognition of the reduction in the transaction price (either following variable consideration guidance or at the later of the recognition of the related revenue or when the offer is made).
 The issues regarding which amounts payable to analyze (Issues 1 and 2) should not affect the ultimate revenue recognition conclusion that companies reach.
 Companies that will likely be affected by this guidance are those that sell their products into a distribution channel and have flexible relationships with those channel members.

 - EY, Financial Reporting Developments: “Revenue from Contracts with Customers.”
 October 2018.
 Section 5.5.

 - FASB TRG Memo 19: “Consideration Payable to a Customer.”
 26 January 2014.